Kinetic-Mamba: Mamba-Assisted Predictions of Stiff Chemical Kinetics: Methodology

-When we use latent KM model to predict recursively, the first initial condition is $\mathbf{PC}_{te}^0$ which has been tiled up to $101$ time points.
-Hence, using this as input to the model, we obtain predictions for the next $101$ time points that lie on the original $(m+1)$-dimensional manifold.
-We then take predictions of the last or rather the $101$-th time point, which corresponds to $\mathbf{X}^{101}_{tr}$ and obtain $\mathbf{PC}_{tr}^{101}$ by performing dimensionality reduction as outlined in \Cref{subsec:LatentMamba}.
-We then use this value as initial condition for the next window and tile it up to another $101$ time points.
-We repeat this process until we have predicted on the $(m+1)$-dimensional manifold up to all $(99 * 101)$ time points.

-When the time steps are not fixed, that is, when we have variable length temporal windows, we tile the initial conditions or the last point of the previous window up to the length of the next window.
+An analogous process is applied when using latent KM model to predict recursively, with an additional step at each window boundary point.
+Herein, we take predictions of the last or rather the $101$-st time point of each window, which corresponds to $\mathbf{X}^{101}_{tr}$, apply an inverse-forward transform and obtain $\mathbf{PC}_{tr}^{101}$ by performing dimensionality reduction as outlined in \Cref{subsec:LatentMamba}.
+The resulting latent vector is tiled and fed to the pre-trained latent KM model for the next window.
+We repeat this process until we have predicted on the $(m+1)$-dimensional manifold up to all $9,901$ time points.
+However, when the time steps are not fixed, that is, when we have variable length temporal windows, we tile the initial conditions or the last point of the previous window up to the length of the desired next window.
 This adaptivity with Kinetic-Mamba model makes it robust for such predictions even though it was trained on segments or windows of fixed length $101$.
-Once we have obtained our predictions for each window, we concatenate them across the temporal dimension to obtain a complete trajectory on the total required time domain.
+Once we have obtained our predictions for each window, we concatenate them across the temporal dimension, removing repeated time points (corresponding to first point of prediction for all but first window) to obtain a complete trajectory on the given time domain.